The 5 Best Hoka Shoes for Nursing

 Pros

-• Vented upper for maximum breathability
+• Vented upper for breathability

 • Super lightweight midsole